Home / Blog

 Sparkle

 A stone’s sparkle is measured by its refractive index: how much a light is reflected or passes through a material.
-Diamonds have an exceptionally high refractive index, giving them their signature bright white sparkle.
+Diamonds have an exceptionally high refractive index, giving them their signature bright white sparkle and timeless elegance.
 When the white sparkle from a diamond reflects into colorful flashes, it’s called “fire”.

 Size

-Both sapphires and diamonds are measured in carat weight.
-However, sapphires are denser than diamonds.
+Both sapphire and diamond are measured in carat weight.
+However, sapphire is denser than diamond.
 That means a one-carat sapphire will appear smaller than a similarly-cut one-carat diamond.

 Color change

-While both sapphires and diamonds can have colors, only sapphires can change color.
+While both sapphire and diamond can have colors, sapphires often change color.
 Many sapphires shift between purple and violet under different lighting conditions, for example, natural light vs white light vs incandescent light.
-Sapphires that change colors dramatically are highly prized by collectors.
+Sapphires that change colors dramatically are highly prized by collectors for their unique appeal.

-Sapphires are famously blue, but can come in many vivid colors, except for red.
+Sapphire is famously blue, but can come in many vivid colors, except for red.
 That’s because red corundum stones (the mineral sapphires are formed of) are called rubies!
+They can even mimic diamonds—white sapphires are colorless, making them a popular diamond alternative.

 Diamonds are typically colorless, but not always.
 Naturally-colored diamonds are formed when trace elements interact with the carbon during the diamond’s creation.
 Peachy or yellow-tinted champagne diamonds are a popular alternative to white diamonds, but diamonds can also be found in other “fancy” colors.